Voice Canvas - AI Art Director - XeLseD

 circle(x, y, 10);

-Draws a circle with diameter 10 at the calculated position
+Draws a small filled circle at the calculated position with a fixed diameter of 10 pixels

 drawCircles()